 - Sand toys for kids

 - Snorkel gear or goggles

-If you plan on spending more than a couple of hours at the beach, I highly recommend packing up a cooler full of food and drinks.
-Start with your choice of beverage: water, soda, sports drinks, etc. Keep in mind that most beaches do not allow any glass bottles.
-I always freeze my non-carbonated drinks the night before and then throw them in the cooler before heading out.
-This way you won’t need as much ice and have more room for the good stuff.
-You can also use an insulated water bottle or drink koozie to keep your beverages cold.
+If you plan on spending more than a couple of hours at the beach, packing a cooler of food and drinks is essential.
+Start with your choice of beverage: water, soda, sports drinks, etc. Keep in mind that most beaches do not allow glass bottles.
+Expert tip: Freeze non-carbonated drinks the night before and then throw them in the cooler before heading out.
+You can also use an insulated water bottle or can holder to keep your beverages cold.
 Great beach snacks include crackers, chips, fruit, and more.
-If you’d like a more filling option, sandwiches are always an easy solution.
-I also love to bring walking tacos to my beach days.
-Basically, you take a small bag of corn chips and top with all your favorite taco toppings.
-My winning combination is taco meat, shredded cheese, lettuce, salsa, and sour cream.
+If you want a more filling option, sandwiches are an easy solution.
+Want kick your food game up a notch?
+Let us introduce you to “walking tacos.”
+Take a small bag of corn chips and top with all your favorite taco toppings: taco meat, shredded cheese, lettuce, salsa, and sour cream.
 Yum!